 The symptoms of oral hairy leukoplakia may look like other medical conditions or problems.
-Always consult your health care provider for a diagnosis.
+Always talk with your healthcare provider for a diagnosis.

 How is oral hairy leukoplakia diagnosed?

 Oral hairy leukoplakia patches are easy to identify.
-Health care providers can often diagnose it from a physical exam alone.
+Healthcare providers can often diagnose it from a physical exam alone.
 Oral candidiasis, or thrush, can be similar in appearance.
-However, doctors can often remove thrush growths on the tongue.
-This helps to the doctor tell the difference between the two conditions.
+However, your healthcare provider can often remove thrush growths on the tongue.
+This helps your healthcare provider to tell the difference between the two conditions.

 A biopsy of one of the patches can confirm the diagnosis.
 But, this test usually isn’t done unless the patches look unusual, or if they suspect cancer or another rare condition.